Title and statement of responsibility area

 Title statements of responsibility

-- Source of title proper: Title based on content of the collection
+- Source of title proper: Title based on the content of the collection and on the information supplied by the collector/creator.

 Level of description